Industrial and manufacturing facilities are not generic commercial real estate.

 👉 Request a Preliminary Cost Segregation Review

-David Hahn, Certified Valuation Analyst (CVA), Accredited Senior Appraiser (ASA), Certified Commercial Investment Member (CCIM), Certified M&A Advisor (CM&AA), Master Analyst in Financial Forensics (MAFF).
-State Certified General Appraiser Licensed in CA, WA, OR, NV, HI, TX, VA
+David Hahn, Certified Valuation Analyst (CVA) - Business Valuation & Company Enterprise Valuation, Accredited Senior Appraiser (ASA), Certified Commercial Investment Member (CCIM), Certified M&A Advisor (CM&AA), Master Analyst in Financial Forensics (MAFF), Master of Business Administration (MBA)

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.